 If that plot doesn’t seem to hang together, that’s because it doesn’t.
 And believe it or not, this synopsis skips over a lot of stuff that happens in the film.
 Can a film be both underwritten and overwritten?
 Fateful Findings suggests so.
 Breen packs in too many plot points but doesn’t actually flesh any of them out.
 Instead, a scene or two happens, a major plot point occurs, and the movie just keeps rolling forward.
 Case in point: his wife has a pill addiction.
 They fight about it and reconcile.
 Then she goes back on the pills.
 He begins a relationship with another woman.
-Despondent, his takes too many pills and dies of an overdose.
+Despondent, she takes too many pills and dies of an overdose.

-You would think this would have a major bearing on the plot.
+You would think this dramatic development would have a major bearing on the plot.
 You would be wrong: he continues the movie with his new girlfriend with no more mention that the woman that he was married to had just died.
 No lasting sadness, not even any impact on the story.
 She may as well have never existed.
 It’s nuts.
 It also doesn’t help that everybody in the film seems to be inhabited by worms that are trying to pass as humans.
 Either this was an acting note Breen gave them or he’s holding them all hostage until filming was completed.
 We’ll never know.

 Breen tends to jump around a lot in the plot and although his characters literally describe every single thing they’re thinking and doing at every moment, almost nothing that’s happening is apparent to the viewer.
 Here’s a typical example of the jarring editing that turns any notion of a linear plot into soup throughout the film: Dylan is discussing with his wife Emily her pain pill addiction, and the scene–and I’m not cutting anything out as it progresses–plays as such: